brettz9/bopomofo/README.md

 1. Allow input of tone to flashcards playback
 1. Keep a memory of user's progress, more often omitting items marked as known
+1. Allow preference to show pinyin instead of Chinese character on flashcards.